ClaseAltaGames/DDV_Platformer_SDL_Game/README.md

 - Graphics: Nvidia Geforce RTX 4090 Super
 - Extra features: 120 FPS / 144 FPS (VSync)

+  ### Note: PS5 is not supported due of a lack of performance

 ## Controls
 - WASD for movement